practicingruby/practicing-ruby-paid/posts/v3/008-criteria-for-disciplined-inheritance.md

 end
 ```

 Taking this approach involves writing more code and adds some complexity.
-However, that is a small price to pay for the peace of mind that comes along with cleanly separating the data contained within the `Prawn::Article` and `Prawn::Document` objects.
-This design also makes it harder for `Prawn::Article` to have name clashes with `Prawn::Document`'s private methods, and forces any private method calls to `Prawn::Document` to be done explicitly.
-Because transparent delegation exposes the full contract of the parent object, it is still necessary for the child object to maintain full compatibility with those methods in the same manner that a class-inheritance based model would.
-Nonetheless, this pattern provides a safer way to implement subtypes because it avoids incidental clashes which could otherwise occur easily.
+However, that is a small price to pay for the peace of mind that comes with cleanly separating the data contained within the `Prawn::Article` and `Prawn::Document` objects.
+This design also makes it harder for `Prawn::Article` to have name clashes with `Prawn::Document`'s private methods and forces any private method calls to `Prawn::Document` to be done explicitly.
+Because transparent delegation exposes the full contract of the parent object, it is still necessary for the child object to maintain full compatibility with those methods in the same manner that a class-inheritance-based model would.
+Nonetheless, this pattern provides a safer way to implement subtypes because it avoids incidental clashes, which could otherwise occur easily.

-While the examples we've looked at so far combined with your own experiences should give you a good sense of how to extend code via behavioral subtypes, there are some common pitfalls I have glossed over in order to keep things simple.
-I'll get back to those before the end of the article, but for now we will turn our attention to the other kind of subtypes Liskov describes in her paper.
-She refers to them as _constrained subtypes_, but I've decided to call them _restriction subtypes_ as an easy to remember mirror image of the _extension subtype_ concept.
+Although the examples we've looked at so far—combined with your own experiences—should give you a good sense of how to extend code via behavioral subtypes, there are some common pitfalls I have glossed over in order to keep things simple.
+I'll get back to those before the end of the article, but for now let's turn our attention to the other kind of subtypes Liskov describes in her paper.
+She refers to them as _constrained subtypes_, but I call them _restriction subtypes_ as an easy-to-remember mirror image of the _extension subtype_ concept.

 ### Behavioral subtypes as restrictions

 Just as subtypes can be used to extend the behavior of a supertype, they can also be used to restrict generic behaviors by providing more specific implementations of them.
 The example Liskov uses in her paper illustrates how a stack structure can be viewed as a restriction on the more general concept of a bag.

-In its most simple form, a bag is essentially nothing more than a set which can contain duplicates.
+In its most simple form, a bag is essentially nothing more than a set that can contain duplicates.
 Items can be added and removed from a bag, and it is possible to determine whether the bag contains a given item.
-However, much like a set, order is not guaranteed.
-While somewhat of a contrived example, the following code implements a `Bag` object similar to the one described in Liskov's paper:
+However, much like with a set, order is not guaranteed.
+The following code, which is somewhat of a contrived example, implements a `Bag` object similar to the one described in Liskov's paper:

 ```ruby
 ContainerFullError  = Class.new(StandardError)